UsmanRajput07/100-days-js/readme.md

 Day 6: Write a function to determine the weather a given string is a palindrome or not, palindrome is word , phase , number or other sequence of characters that reads the same backward as forward. ignore spaces , punctuation and capitalization
+Day 7: write a function findmax number in given array

 About
 🚀 100 Days, 100 JS Problems: A daily journey of solving JavaScript problems to sharpen my coding skills.
 Follow along as I tackle a new challenge each day, sharing solutions, techniques, and insights.
 Perfect for anyone looking to strengthen their JS knowledge!